Interactive console output gets mixed with all other log entries (and possibly gets filtered away)

 Note that the current console backend (in libdoomsday) is considered obsolete and will be replaced with a Doomsday Script based solution.
 Also in the future, all interactive console sessions should be handled with libshell classes so there's no functional difference when accessing the console from the Shell utility or via the client itself.

-#2 Updated by skyjake about 4 years ago
+#2 Updated by skyjake over 4 years ago

 - Status changed from New to Resolved